tainora/netstrata/STRATEGIC_TECHNOLOGY_ADVISORY_PROPOSAL.md

 : "These reforms represent the most significant changes to NSW strata law in recent years"

 Automation Opportunity
-: With 2000+ schemes under management, six-month reporting represents 4000 manual reports annually.
+: With a large portfolio of schemes under management, six-monthly reporting represents thousands of manual reports annually.
 Automating report generation, compliance tracking, and deadline management becomes operationally essential.

 ---